sdr-enthusiasts/docker-tar1090/README.md

     mikenye/tar1090:latest
 ```

-You should now be able to browse to http://dockerhost:8078 to access the `tar1090` web interface.
+You should now be able to browse to http://dockerhost:8078/ to access the tar1090 web interface, and http://dockerhost:8078/?heatmap to see the heatmap for the past 24 hours.

 ## Up-and-Running with `docker-compose`